This is some text inside of a div block.

 GDPR, CCPA & PIPEDA: Hosting Toolkits You Need

-If you want to keep hosting in the U.S. while maintaining international compliance, implement the following:
+If you want to host in the U.S. while maintaining international compliance, implement the following:

 GDPR Toolkit